 Difficulty breathing during sleep (sleep apnea)

-Clubbing (or widening) of the fingertips
+Clubbing (or widening) of the fingertips or toes

 Chronic heartburn/acid reflux (GERD)